 Are you a university graduate with a Bachelor of Science or Environmental Studies degree?
 You may be eligible for advanced standing to enter this program in semester three.
 For details, see:

-Graduates of the Environmental Technician program are qualified to continue their education in the Technology program.
+Graduates of the Environmental Technician program are qualified to continue their education in the Environmental Technology program.
 You might also want to check out the Ecosystem Management, Fish and Wildlife Technician or another of our two-year diploma programs.
 In just two more semesters, you can obtain another Technician diploma, expand your career opportunities and graduate with a dual diploma.

 In addition, plan on spending about $750 in the first year and $525 in the second year for books, supplies and field schools.